logo academy

 RippleNet

-RippleNet is a software built on the XRP Ledger and is a closed network of institutions that have contracts with Ripple.
-That’s why transactions on RippleNet are private and only accessible to these institutions.
+RippleNet is built on the XRP Ledger and is a closed network of institutions with contracts with Ripple.
+Transactions on RippleNet are private and only accessible to these institutions.

-Ripple initially developed RippleNet to have a payment network that could settle instant payments with different digital assets.
-Today, Ripple refers to this functionality as On-Demand Liquidity.
-Customers such as MoneyGram, TransferGo, mercuryFX and GoLance use RippleNet with ODL to make their payments instantly and use XRP as the payment medium.
+Initially, Ripple’s idea was to create a payment network to facilitate instant payments with different digital assets.
+This is now referred to as On-Demand Liquidity.
+Customers such as MoneyGram, TransferGo, mercuryFX, and GoLance use RippleNet with ODL to process their payments instantly (in less than two minutes) using XRP as the payment medium.

-XRP is the native cryptocurrency of the XRP Ledger.
-It is divisible into 6 decimals and the smallest unit is called a drop, so:
+XRP is the native cryptocurrency of Ripple, and it operates differently than other coins in the market.
+It is not mined periodically, and it is divisible into six decimal places, with the smallest unit called a drop.

 1 XRP = 1 million Drop